wizo06/japanese/docs/index.md

 [This video from Matt](https://youtu.be/8s56ekQCAnc) illustrates how pitch-accent works in Japanese.

-!!! note "Side note"
+!!! note "Nitpicking pitch-accent"
     [Here](https://youtu.be/XE5M-MP5ngg) is a fun video where a native speaker (Kaz) nitpicks Dogen's pitch-accent from one of his videos.

-When I say "learn pitch accent", I don't necessarily mean that you have to memorize all the pitch accent patterns and rules.
+When I say "learn about pitch accent", I don't necessarily mean that you have to memorize all the pitch accent patterns and rules.
 All you need to do for now during your beginning stage is to be **aware** that pitch accent exists.
 Once you're aware that it exists, it will be a lot easier to notice them moving forward.
 You can use these websites to help identify a word's pitch-accent:

 - [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/eng/phrasing/index) to look up the pitch-accent pattern of a word or sentence (it's correct 99.9% of the time).
 - [FORVO](https://forvo.com/) to listen to native speakers pronounce a particular word (each sound sample is user-submitted).